kshedden/workshops/dair3/meta/meta.md

 - [Research synthesis](https://en.wikipedia.org/wiki/Research_synthesis) is a
-  form of [research](https://en.wikipedia.org/wiki/Research) that combines results from multiple previously completed research studies.
+  form of [research](https://en.wikipedia.org/wiki/Research) that combines results from multiple completed research studies.

 - [Meta analysis](https://en.wikipedia.org/wiki/Meta-analysis) is a specific
   type of research synthesis in which the aim is to quantify a specific